 Plus, when you both come back home each day, you won’t take a single second together for granted.
 Spending time alone, even if it’s just for an hour or two each day, will help you realize just how much you love and want the person you’re with.

 You don’t have to wait for Valentine’s Day to roll around to reignite the spark in your relationship.
 Keep these tips in mind to keep your romance alive at any stage.

 The connection you have with your special “valentine” can be the most important relationship you will ever have.
 If you are worried that your connection may be losing the spark it once had please call us at 623-680-3486,text 623-688-5115, or email email@example.com.
 You can ask all the questions you have and see if couples therapy or marriage counseling at Crossroads is the right fit for you and your partner/spouse.
 You can also learn more about Emotionally Focused Couples Therapy (EFT) as well.
-Our offices are conveniently located throughout the Valley of the Sun including Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+Our offices are conveniently located throughout the Valley of the Sun including Phoenix, Anthem, Online in AZ, and Scottsdale.
 We would be honored to support you in better understanding your relationship.
 You can start your therapy journey by following these simple steps:

 Other Services Offered with Crossroads Counseling